MileHacker Logo

 Required Documentation

 Your passport must be valid for your entire stay.
-Immigration may request a return pass or proof of onward travel, and evidence of sufficient funds.
-Details of your accommodation could also be requested.
+Immigration may request a return an entry pass or proof of onward travel, and evidence of sufficient funds.
+Details of where you're staying could also be requested.

 Entry Procedures and Special Notes